 "Why is Spotify playing songs that are not on my playlist?
 Every time my playlist is on shuffle, other songs from the same band will be inserted and played on my playlist, which I don't want.
 Is there any fix here?"
-Have you ever encountered problems like the one described?
-Maybe yes.

 Part 1.
 Why Is Spotify Playing Songs Not on My Playlist

-First, let's kick about possible reasons why is Spotify not playing my playlist songs.
+Before learning the fixes, it is important to know the possible reasons why is Spotify not playing my playlist songs.
 We have listed several of the most typical factors as follows.

-📌 1.
-Autoplay Feature on Spotify Is On
+1. Autoplay Feature on Spotify Is On

 Spotify's Autoplay feature is for both Spotify Free and Premium users.
 If you turn on Autoplay on Spotify, then Spotify will proceed to play similar music if you reach the end of an album or playlist.